SukkaW/memdisk/README.md

   nameOrPath  Name or path of the RAM disk (if argument is not an absolute path, it will be treated as a name), default is "ramdisk" (default: "ramdisk")

 Options:
-  -h, --help  display help for command
+  --force     Force unmouting and removing the RAM disk (default: false) -h, --help  display help for command
 ```